Aug 20 Tentative Schedule

 When Can I race?

 Your designated group will be called by TougeBash Track Staff prior to your session.
-A detailed schedule will be attached below.
-Keep an eye out on your email to see which run group you will be in to confirm when your sessions will be!
+A detailed session group may be sent prior to event day.

 Competitor Pit & Load in

 Pit will be on the grass section and portions of the tarmac within the Hair Pin Region.
-Load in will start at 3:30.
-Do not be late!
 Competitors get first priority to get in and settled at the track!
 That means smaller lines!

 Drivers will arrive and sign in at check in location then proceed to taxi around track to pit area.
 (Green Route)